 Dead men may tell no tales, but Disney's Pirates of the Caribbean have entertained millions with their salty tales.
 A landmark achievement in theme park storytelling when it debuted in 1967, Pirates remains one of Disney's—and all of parkdom's—most beloved attractions.
 First-timers and those returning with nostalgia-tinged memories alike adore its timeless tales and pitch-perfect presentation.

 Small splashdowns, mildly frightening images.

-- Type: Boat-conveyed dark ride
+- Attraction type: Boat-conveyed dark ride

 The experience varies slightly depending on the park.
-The original Disneyland version, personally overseen by Walt, has an extended "grotto" sequence at the beginning of the attraction.
+The original Disneyland version, personally overseen by Walt Disney, has an extended "grotto" sequence at the beginning of the attraction.
 This is where the coveted treasure lies.
 Also unique to California, Pirates resides in the New Orleans Square area, and its boats drift past diners in the enchanting Blue Bayou restaurant.
 (Epcot's Mexico pavilion uses a similar concept with its restaurant and boat-conveyed attraction.)
 In Paris, the boats go up a ramp to begin the attraction and deliver the splashdown as a finale.

 The other Pirates rides start by sending their boatloads of passengers down a short, but attention-grabbing, drop.
 (California and Paris feature two small waterfalls.)
 It is as if Disney transports guests to a mysterious subterranean netherworld where skeletons come to life and break into rousing choruses of the Pirates theme song.